On-Campus Dorms vs Student Apartments Tuscaloosa: Which Is Right for You

 On-Campus Housing at UA

-UA’s Housing and Residential Communities operates numerous residence halls offering traditional double rooms, single rooms, suite-style, and apartment-style units.
-On-campus options are most common among freshmen, who are generally required to live on campus during their first year.
+UA’s Housing and Residential Communities offers numerous residence options, including traditional double rooms, single rooms, suite-style, and apartment-style units.
+Campus living arrangements are most common among freshmen, who are generally required to live on campus during their first year.
+Housing options for freshmen are most common among those who are generally required to live on campus during their first year.

 • Pros: Walkable to all campus buildings, built-in community, dining halls included, utilities covered, no individual lease liability, strong resident advisor support.